 This is where our farm and research collaborations come in.

-To provide artisan honey and beeswax products, and also heirloom, unique, and rare cut flowers that are grown sustainably on our family farm to flower enthusiasts in Iowa and Nebraska.
-We aim to care for our flowers and bees in a sustainable manner and contribute 10% of the honey bee product proceeds to support honey bee health research at Creighton University.
+To provide artisan honey and beeswax products, and also cut and dry flowers that are grown sustainably on our family farm to flower enthusiasts in Iowa and Nebraska.
+We aim to care for our flowers and bees in a sustainable manner and contribute at least 10% of the honey bee product proceeds to support honey bee health research at Creighton University.

 Bountiful Blossoms Bee Company, LLC is owned by Brian Orth and Carol Fassbinder-Orth.
 We are Iowa natives that own a 23 acre farm near Glenwood, Iowa with our three children.
 Brian graduated from Iowa State University with a B.S. in Agronomy in 2002, and Carol graduated with a B.S. in Genetics in 2003 from Iowa State and a Ph.D. in Zoology from the University of Wisconsin-Madison in 2008.
 Brian has worked in agricultural, conservation, and landscape industries for the past 16 years, and Carol has been a faculty member in the Biology Department at Creighton University for 9 years.
 We started Bountiful Blossoms Bee Company in 2015, initially selling honey and beeswax products from the honey bees on our farm.

 Research Support-What we have achieved